Sphinx Themes#

 What is Sphinx theme?#

 Sphinx theme is physically represented as a folder or ZIP file.
 The name of the folder or file (without ZIP suffix) becomes the name of the theme.
-In both cases, it must contain theme.conf
+It must contain theme.toml

 (main template) and page.html